breischl/e-predict/support/Historical Weather Data.md

 The best for my purposes seems to be the [Global Historical Climatology Network daily (GHCNd)](https://www.ncei.noaa.gov/products/land-based-station/global-historical-climatology-network-daily) from NOAA.
 There are a number of data products from there.

-### NCEI Daily Downloads
-[NCEI's daily index](https://www.ncei.noaa.gov/data/global-historical-climatology-network-daily/) appears to provide CSV-formatted downloads for each weather station.
-Given that I need a small number of stations, and that CSV is readily parseable, this seems ideal.

 ### /Pub/Data Downloads
 [Daily file downloads](https://www1.ncdc.noaa.gov/pub/data/ghcn/daily/) are available from NCDC as well.
 The data files use a fixed-width encoding that should be relatively efficient, but is a bit of a pain to parse.

+### NCEI Daily Downloads
+[NCEI's daily index](https://www.ncei.noaa.gov/data/global-historical-climatology-network-daily/) appears to provide CSV-formatted downloads for each weather station.
+Given that I need a small number of stations, and that CSV is readily parseable, this would seem to be ideal.
+Sadly, the CSVs appear to be mangled by having some of the commas inside quotes, so they get treated as values.

 ### NCDC CDO
 Climate Data Online provides an [HTTP API for accessing the data](https://www.ncdc.noaa.gov/cdo-web/webservices/v2).
 This would probably be ideal for small-scale updates (eg, getting the latest few days worth of data).